mary-ts/DnD_machine/README.md

 # DnD_Dating
-this is a dnd themed dating sim whoop whoop
+this is a dnd app
+whoop whoop